ysde/grafana-backup-tool/README.md

 ## Requirements
 * Bash
-* Python 2.7 or Python 3.x with `requests` (https://requests.readthedocs.io/en/master/) library installed (`pip install requests`)
+* Python 2.7 or Python 3.x
 * Access to a Grafana API server.
 * A `Token` of an `Admin` role (see `Configuration` section below for more info)

 ## Configuration
-There are two ways to setup the configuration for the script:
+There are three ways to setup the configuration:
 1. Use `environment variables` to define the variables for connecting to a Grafana server.
 2. Use `hard-coded settings` in `src/conf/grafanaSettings.py` (this is the default settings file if not specified otherwise).
+3. Use `~/.grafana-backup.yml` to define variables in yaml format.

 - If you use `environment variables`, you need to add the following to your `.bashrc` or execute once before using the tool: